 If you were injured in a house fire, act quickly.
 If you wait too long, you could lose out on your rights to pursue appropriate compensation.
-Find out who is liable by calling the Chicago personal injury attorneys at Staver Accident Injury Lawyers, P.C. at (312) 236-2900 for a free consultation.
+Find out who is liable by calling the Chicago premises liability attorneys at Staver Accident Injury Lawyers, P.C. at (312) 236-2900 for a free consultation.

 Most fires that occur in the home are purely accidental.
 Many happen during cooking, like when someone forgets to turn off the oven or stove, or when cooking greasy foods.
 Appliances that have overheated or short-circuited can also cause fires.
 Fireplaces and welding tools can emit sparks that can grow into a full-fledged fire and if smokers are careless with their lit cigarette butts, they can cause fires as well.
 Additionally, nature can also cause fires through lightning strikes.

 Forensic scientists are trained to determine how a fire started by looking at burn patterns on walls and nearby objects.
 Mot accidental fires are the fault of the homeowner; however, you may still be allowed to file a homeowner’s or tenant insurance claim and receive compensation even if you are determined to be at fault.

 If you are a tenant, you could be sued by your landlord for causing the fire, especially if you smoked or did not take proper safety precautions.

 Not all fires start accidentally.
 Some are done on purpose to harm another person’s property or to claim on an insurance policy.
 According to Illinois law: